HotCakeX/Harden-Windows-Security/Rationale.md

 To achieve the Highest level of Security **at Scale** for Businesses, Enterprises and Military scenarios, you can use the following services to create impenetrable devices and environments.

+> [!IMPORTANT]\
+> The following services must be used **in addition** to the measures already talked about in this repository, such as proper Application Control policies and the security measures that the Harden Windows Security module applies.
+They are not a replacement for them.
+>
-As an individual user you can still utilize these features and services, they add an additional layer of protection to your security stack.
+> As an individual user you can still utilize these features and services, they add an additional layer of protection to your security stack.

 * [Microsoft Defender for Endpoint](https://www.microsoft.com/en-us/security/business/endpoint-security/microsoft-defender-endpoint) - Discover and secure endpoint devices across your multiplatform enterprise.

-* [Microsoft Security Copilot](https://www.microsoft.com/en-us/security/business/ai-machine-learning/microsoft-security-copilot) - Build a defense [so automated](https://learn.microsoft.com/en-us/security-copilot/microsoft-security-copilot) that even your intern becomes a cybersecurity expert.
+* [Microsoft Security Copilot](https://www.microsoft.com/en-us/security/business/ai-machine-learning/microsoft-copilot-security) - Build a defense [so automated](https://learn.microsoft.com/en-us/security-copilot/microsoft-security-copilot) that even your intern becomes a cybersecurity expert.

 * [Confidential Computing on Azure](https://learn.microsoft.com/en-us/azure/confidential-computing/overview-azure-products) - Protect your highly sensitive data while it's in use